Hong Kong Ambassadors Club Set to Revitalise Hong Kong for Greater Business Success with Seasoned Team Connecting to Top Global Investors

 The HKAC is set to be a facilitator and promoter of Hong Kong by collaborating with global investors and the international business community to host influential events as well as being a bridge between private and public sectors.
 The HKAC aims to connect further ecosystems in strategic global regions such as the Middle East and South East Asia and build stronger economic and investment partnerships for the business network and friends towards Hong Kong.

-The Hon Jeffrey Lam, GBS, JP, Founder of the HKAC, Member of the Legislative Council and the Executive Council, stated, "Hong Kong is thriving again once more as a global financial hub.
+The Hon Jeffrey Lam, GBS, JP, Founder of the HKAC, stated, "Hong Kong is thriving again once more as a global financial hub.
 We continue to work with all financial centres internationally including the Middle East region.
 Hence, the Club bears a crucial role and responsibility for fostering friendlier business cultures, shared values and the city's image."

 Patrick Tsang, Founder of the HKAC, stated, "Hong Kong is best known as a financial powerhouse in international trade and investment and boasts one of the world's top stock markets; however, the city's privileged position has not gone unchallenged, especially after its shutdown of business travel during the epidemic.
 Therefore, with the border reopening, it is now time for us to rejuvenate the Hong Kong market and tell our existing and potential partners overseas the advantages of Hong Kong to drive the economic growth and explore new sources of opportunities – the reason we started this initiative.
 We have already gained support from our advisory board members, including Prof Sir Chris Evans OBE, internationally renowned scientific entrepreneur, Jim Mellon, Chairman and Co-Founder of Juvenescence, Steven Lam, Co-Founder and Chief Executive Officer of GogoX, Maurice Lee, the Partner of Maurice W M Lee Solicitors in Hong Kong, and Tom Hudson, a renowned connector and businessman in the UAE – all of them are happy to lend their expertise in different areas and help us build valuable networks to grow our community."